Coping Techniques for Endometriosis

 In addition to the coping skills listed above, teens can also find support by discovering people around them who have knowledge and understanding regarding endometriosis.
 You may find this person through a support group or online, but it may also be someone you already know.

 Likewise, when explaining endometriosis to current friends, remember, they may not immediately understand.
-It is also helpful that you tell your friends and family what you need the most and how they can best support you.
+It is also helpful that you tell your friends and family what you need the most and how they can best support you in coping with endometriosis.

 Speak with teachers and administrators about your diagnosis, as well.
 If you are uncomfortable doing this, ask a parent or doctor to speak to them.